 “Carrying solutions, including RIM approved carrying solutions and carrying solutions not approved by RIM, that do not come equipped with an integrated belt clip SHOULD NOT be worn or carried on the body.”

-Worryingly, the phone’s SAR value increases to 1.5W/Kg when it’s being used as wireless hotspot.
+Worryingly, the phone’s SAR value increases to 1.5W/Kg when it’s being used as a wireless hotspot.
 The company reports that this measurement was taken “when clipped on a belt, in a Research In Motion approved holster equipped with an integrated belt clip.”

 Which is something to be mindful of when tethering your phone.